learning-unlimited/ESP-Website/docs/admin/releases/13/README.rst

 - Fixed the "Teachers with limited availability" scheduling check for cases where teachers somehow had no availability.
 - Fixed the highlighting on the ajax scheduler for when a user is trying to schedule a single-block class on a day with a single lunch block.
 - Added scheduling checks to the ajax scheduler that let you see if there are any errors or inconsistencies with how classes have been scheduled (e.g., capacity mismatches, resource mismatches, availability mismatches, double-booked teachers).
 This does not include all checks from the scheduling checks module, and we plan to keep the scheduling checks module around for the foreseeable future.
-- The class directory on the ajax scheduler can now be sorted by ID, caetgory, length, capacity, and teacher availability.
+- The class directory on the ajax scheduler can now be sorted by ID, category, length, capacity, and teacher availability.
 - Fixed a bug that caused sections with floating resources to not be shown in the class directory on the ajax scheduler.
 - Fixed a bug where pressing enter in the class search box would refresh the page.

 Onsite changes
 ~~~~~~~~~~~~~~
-- The search on the teacher check-in page now permits regular expressions and searches all parts of teacher name and class titles/codes.
+- The search on the teacher check-in page now permits regular expressions and searches all parts of teacher names and class titles/codes.
 - Teacher attendance changes also apply to the onsite attendance portal.
 - Added teacher lists to classes on the grid-based class changes interface.
 Also added teachers as a filterable field.
 - Fixed the "Hide past timeblocks" option in the grid-based class changes interface.